 - 1. The residence, equipment, and materials are clean, free of hazards, and kept in good repair. - 2.
 Any product used for cleaning, sanitizing and/or disinfecting is approved by the United States Environmental Protection Agency as indicated on the product label and is used in accordance with the manufacturer's instructions. - 3.
-Toxic substances and any other items of potential danger to children are clearly labeled and are in an area that is secured by a child safety lock or safely out of the reach of any child in care. - 4.
-All preventive maintenance within the residence must be occur at times when children are not in the area of the equipment or systems being serviced. - a.
+Toxic substances and any other items of potential danger to children are clearly labeled and are in an area that is secured by a child safety lock or safely out of the reach of any child. - 4.
+All preventive maintenance within the residence must occur at times when children are not in the area of the equipment or systems being serviced. - a.
 Tools, supplies, materials, parts, or debris must not be left at the job site, unless they are secured and stored away from children. - 5.
 Garbage receptacles are lined, and garbage is removed from the program daily.
-See § 7.3.2(B) of this Part for information regarding diaper storage and hygiene. - 6.
+See § 2.3.2 (B) of this Part for information regarding diaper storage and hygiene. - 6.
 Any rodent and insect infestation is promptly treated.
 Insecticides and rodenticides must be approved by the Rhode Island Department of Health and used in accordance with manufacturer's instructions.
 Guidelines and requirements are found in R.I.
 Gen. Laws § 23-25-38 and must be adhered to. - 7.
-The provider posts (in a conspicuous place where all parents and visitors can see) and follows a regular, written cleaning and sanitation schedule, including provisions for deep cleaning. - 8.
+The provider posts (in a conspicuous place where all parents and visitors can see) and follows a regular written cleaning and sanitation schedule, including provisions for deep cleaning. - 8.
 Tables, feeding seats, and high chair trays, used for eating are sanitized before and after meals and snacks. - 9.
-Sensory water tables or other receptacles used for water play are emptied and sanitized daily.

-- 10. Reusable sponges and dish clothes are not used for cleaning and/or sanitizing. - 11.
-The use of any public water fountain is prohibited.
+Sensory water tables or other receptacles used for water play are emptied and sanitized daily. - 10.
+Reusable sponges and dish clothes are not used for cleaning and/or sanitizing. - 11.
+The use of any public water fountain is prohibited. - J. Hygiene - 1.
+The provider stocks, and makes accessible, a supply of items required to maintain personal hygiene for children, provider, and assistant(s), which should be stocked with appropriate items at all times.